Sterling Pest Control

 How long does the fumigation process take?

-The full process takes two to three days.
+The complete process takes two to three days.
 Tenting and sealing typically require one day.
 The fumigant exposure period lasts 24 to 72 hours.
 Aeration and clearance take an additional 6 to 24 hours depending on structure size and ventilation conditions.
+Our team will coordinate timing with you to ensure you know what to expect throughout scheduling.

 Can I stay in my home during tent fumigation?

 No. All occupants, pets, and plants must vacate the structure before fumigation begins.
-The fumigant is a lethal gas, and the dwelling remains uninhabitable until a certified clearance device confirms the air concentration has dropped below the safe re-entry threshold.
+The fumigant gases are lethal, and the dwelling remains uninhabitable until a certified clearance device confirms the air concentration has dropped below the safe re-entry threshold.
+We provide a preparation guide to help you understand what is required and ensure a smooth process.

 Does tent fumigation leave a residual chemical in the home?

 Sulfuryl fluoride is a gaseous fumigant that dissipates completely during the aeration phase.
 It doesn’t leave residual deposits on surfaces, fabrics, or food-contact areas.
-Once our technician certifies clearance, the structure is safe to inhabit.
+This eco-friendly approach means no long-term chemical exposure.
+Once our technician certifies clearance, the structure is safe to inhabit and ready for your return.

 How does Sterling Pest Control guarantee results?